 Cellular communication between bacteria, including mechanisms and biology of contact-dependent growth inhibition; epigenetic gene regulatory mechanisms.

-Microbial pathogenesis; innate and adaptive immune responses to infection; vaccine development.
+Microbial pathogenesis; innate and adaptive immune responses to infection; microbial sepsis; vaccine and antimicrobial development.

 Bio-inspired catalytic nanofabrication, tunable photonic materials and dynamic self-assembly.
 Applications to semiconductors, high-power batteries, electro-optics, IR and solar energy.